 What are dental implants?

 Dental implants are a natural-looking, long-lasting, comfortable, and alternative to bridgework or dentures for restoring missing teeth;they replace a tooth's root.
 Dental implants are secured into the jawbone and are not visible once surgically placed.
 Titanium alloys are the most widely used metals in both dental and other bone implants.
 They are lightweight, durable, and biocompatible, which means that the body will not reject them.
-With dental implants, people rediscover the ability to laugh and eat comfortably, and that self-confidence comes from having a beautiful, healthy smile.
+With dental implants, people rediscover the ability to laugh and eat comfortably, and self-confidence comes from having a beautiful, healthy smile.

 Moreover, dental implants simulate a natural tooth entirely in form and function.
 Unlike other replacement options, such as bridges and removable dentures, implants replace the teeth' roots.
 Besides restoring the mouth's natural appearance, dental implants, unlike bridges and removable dentures, can help prevent bone deterioration.
 The dental implant will hold the bone and function just like your natural tooth root.
 All dental implants require individually designed crowns and bridges to be placed on top of the titanium screw.